MHKiT-Software/MHKiT/docs/source/matlab_installation.rst

 ..
 Note::
-    If this command throws any errors, they must be fixed before proceeding.
-Please see the installation troubleshooting section below
+    If this command throws any errors, you must fix them before proceeding!
+Refer to the :ref:`matlab-troubleshooting-section` for more details on recommended troubleshooting steps.

 3.5 Verify your MHKiT-Python version.
 In the terminal input the following command::